weaming/pretty-format-json/README.md

 pip3 install pretty-format-json
 ```

-Yaml and CSV write works fine in Python but not in Python2
+Yaml and CSV write works fine in Python3 but not in Python2

 ## Binaries